andreasosioxp/mykatas/dateformatter/README.md

 <code>"1 hour 45 minutes"</code> has depth 1 (hours is "1 step" away from minutes)<br>
 <code>"1 hour"</code> has depth 0 (hours is both the largest and smallest unit of time)

-Add an argument for your function to specify the maximum depth allowed in the output.
-Round the less significant parts of the amount of time as needed to satisfy this constraint.
-Rounding is to the nearest value.
+Add an argument for your function, to specify the maximum depth allowed in the output, by omitting the less significant parts of the amount of time, and round to the nearest value.
 For example:

 given <code>12345</code> and maximum depth <code>3</code>, return: <code>"1 week 1 day 13 hours 45 minutes"</code> as usual (depth 3 is allowed)<br>
 given <code>12345</code> and maximum depth <code>2</code>, return: <code>"1 week 1 day 14 hours"</code> (depth 3 is not allowed; minutes must be skipped, and they are rounded up to one full hour)<br>